singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 24  }
 ```

 It turns out that not knowing the length didn't impact the runtime of the search algorithm.
 We find the length in O(log n) time and then do the search in O(log n) time.
-Ouroverall runtime is O(log n), just as it would be in a normal array.
+Our overall runtime is O(log n), just as it would be in a normal array.

 **10.5  Sparse Search:** Given a sorted  array of strings that is interspersed  with empty  strings, write a method to find the location of a given string.